 Second, I think we need to take careful note of the specific language that provides these statutes only apply where a “petition for dissolution” is filed within that 5-year window.
 The language does not extend to a petition for legal separation.

-Third, these changes only apply to convictions occurring after January 1, 2019, according to the statutes I’ve discussed today.
+Third, these changes only apply to domestic violence and child custody convictions occurring after January 1, 2019, according to the statutes I’ve discussed today.
 The bad giving rise to the conviction acts may predate January 1, 2019, under this statutory scheme.

 And finally, I am wondering if this statute won’t run into an 8th Amendment objection as creating an excessive fine.
 We recently had a Supreme Court ruling turning over a police department’s right to seize and sell a vehicle used in commission of a crime – where the underlying crime could be fined for only a few thousand dollars, and where the vehicle was sold for several tens of thousands of dollars, the United States Supreme Court found that constituted an excessive penalty.
 In a state where a domestic violence offense can involve a criminal penalty of as little as five days in jail and a fine as low as $2,500, it seems to me that losing a couple hundred thousand dollars in a divorce proceeding as a result of that selfsame conviction could be constitutionally problematic